isomerpages/gb-assist/pages/solutionrepo/solution1907.md

 ---
-title: VersaFleet Version 6-W
+title: Auk Edge IoT Device and Auk Industrial IoT Analytics Platform - Starter Kit - 36mths
-permalink: /productivity-solutions-grant/solutionrepo/solution952
+permalink: /productivity-solutions-grant/solutionrepo/solution1907
 ---

 #### Description

-VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
-Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
-Wholesaler are able to have better monitoring and control over the on-going activities through this solution.
+Auk Industries is a disruptive end-to-end technology provider for Industrial IoT.
+Analogous to "Fitbit-for- machines", our cost-effective universal IoT devices can be quickly deployed in minutes onto a diverse range of industrial machines to stream vital machine stats to the secured cloud platform in real-time, making ops data available to users anytime on dashboards, computers or mobile devices.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Versafleet-WS_Annex3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/AUK_20200866_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria